 India-Brazil Chamber of Commerce

-Italian-Brazilian Chamber of Commerce, Industry and Agriculture of Minas Gerais
+Italo-Brazilian Chamber of Commerce, Industry, and Agriculture of Minas Gerais

 Portuguese Chamber of Minas Gerais